Eagles in Middle-earth: Adaptations

 Different adaptations of Tolkien's books treated both the nature of the Eagles and their role in the plots with varying level of faithfulness to originals.
 The first scenario for an animated motion-picture of The Lord of the Rings proposed to Tolkien in 1957 was turned down because of several cardinal deviations, among which Tolkien's biographer Humphrey Carpenter recorded that "virtually all walking was dispensed with in the story and the Company of the Ring were transported everywhere on the backs of eagles".

 According to the fantasy artist Larry Dixon, the digitally animated eagles in Peter Jackson's The Lord of the Rings film trilogy were based on a stuffed golden eagle he had provided to Weta Workshop.

-A genus of Diapriid wasps in Australia was named Gwaihiria after the Eagle Gwaihir in 1982.
+Two large sculptures of the eagles from the trilogy were installed in Wellington Airport in 2013, each having a wingspan of 50 ft and weighing 2600 lb.
+They were removed in 2025.

 In the 2011 video game The Lord of the Rings: War in the North, an eagle named Beleram acts as a supporting character, aiding the players in battle.